Delegating should feel uncomfortable

 The importance of feedback-seeking

 When delegating hurts, you need to build an atmosphere where the report feels comfortable seeking feedback and showing you work in progress.
-There is plenty of scientific evidence that reports who seek more feedback perform better and have a clearer understanding of what's expected of them
+There is plenty of scientific evidence that reports who seek more feedback perform better and have a clearer understanding of what's expected of them.
+That makes sense to me: that gnawing feeling of uncertainty associated with delegating a task dissipates quickly when I know the report will ask for feedback, will come and discuss the thornier points of the task with me.

 In contrast, the times when I had the most serious doubts about a report's ability to complete a task was when I felt like the lack of trust between us meant they wouldn't seek feedback, that they'd try and solve problems by themselves, possibly going down a dangerous avenue, and I felt unable to stop that without feeling like I was micromanaging them.